godotengine/godot-website/collections/_showcase/dogwalk.md

 ---

 Blender Studio's official game project is a short casual interactive story.
-Play a big, adorable dog traversing through winter woods and help out a little kid decorate a snowman with colorful items hidden in the environment.
+Play a big, adorable dog traversing through winter woods and help a little kid decorate a snowman with colorful items hidden in the environment.

 ## Explore